RadicalZephyr/bitburner-corporation-guide/src/chapter_1.md

 under the harsh restrictions of Bitnode 3 takes an excessively long time.

+## Your First Division

-You start from a newly formed startup corporation and the first thing you will need to do is choose an industry for your first division.
+Now that you've formed your corporation the first thing you will need to do is choose an industry for your first division.
 It is _highly_ recommended that if you are new to the Corporation mechanic you start by creating an Agriculture division first.